Conceptual economy: Criteria for economic success

 In 2007, when the United States was seen as being on the verge of becoming a conceptual economy, prosperity was said to depend on "know[ing] what to do with knowledge, information and technology" and thus "judgment, intuition, creativity and insight".

 Scholarship

 Educational institutions need to place more emphasis on creativity and the arts rather than on traditional qualifications in the areas of engineering and management.
 In particular, more attention needs to be devoted to basic literacy, analytical and critical thinking, synthesis and quantitative skills.

 Creativity and artistry

 Until now, information technology has had considerable impact on the economy.
-Increasingly, success will depend on how to make use of the knowledge and information that has emerged.
-Here qualities such as intuition, creativity and game-based approaches will become ever more important.
+Success depends on the application of existing knowledge and information.
+Here qualities such as intuition, creativity and game-based approaches are increasingly relevant to this process.

 Cultural and technical diversity

-Prosperity and competitiveness in the 21st century will depend on an understanding of diverse national cultures and how to draw on their ideas in order to assist the innovation process.
-Here too, there will be a need for more extensive teamwork, creativity and leading-edge thinking, all in the context of the global economy.
+In analyses of 21st-century economic competitiveness, frameworks frequently emphasize that institutional innovation relies on the integration of diverse cultural perspectives.
+Within globalization frameworks, models of the conceptual economy highlight collaborative interdisciplinary teamwork and creative strategy as primary drivers of market adaptability.